Existence and Uniqueness Theorem of Continuous and Monotone Bayesian Nash Equilibrium and Stability Analysis: BNE under monotonicity

-By virtue of monotone comparative statics results as shown in Su and Xu~\cite[Proposition~3.2]{SU2025BNRE}, the above assertions follow directly, thus we omit the proof here.
-Sufficient conditions for quasi-supermodularity and single-crossing in Bayesian games are well-documented such as supermodularity and increasing differences (see e.g.,~\cite{athey2001single,vives2007monotone}) , and the log-supermodularity (e.g.,~\cite{athey2001single,athey2002monotone,john2012}).
+The Lipschitz estimates in parts (i) and (ii) follow from Theorems~\ref{thm:lipschitz-f} and~\ref{thm:lipschitz-theta}, respectively.
+By virtue of monotone comparative statics results as shown in \cite[Proposition~3.2]{SU2025BNRE}, the above assertions follow directly, thus we omit the proof here.
+Sufficient conditions for quasi-supermodularity and single-crossing in Bayesian games are well-documented such as supermodularity and increasing differences (see e.g.,~\cite{athey2001single,vives2007monotone}), and the log-supermodularity (e.g.,~\cite{athey2001single,athey2002monotone,john2012}).
 Specifically, if $\mathcal{A}_i \subset \R$, then the supermodularity is automatically satisfied, due to the fact that $\R$ is totally ordered and hence $(a_i'\vee a_i), (a_i'\wedge a_i) \in \{a_i', a_i\}$ for all $a_i', a_i \in \mathcal{A}_i$.

+In the next theorem, we use the monotone iteration technique of Van Zandt and Vives~\cite{vives2007monotone} to establish the existence of greatest and least equilibria.
+Under an additional own type single-crossing condition, these equilibria are monotone and hence become CMBNEs.